cakyus/ubuntu-hi10pro/README.md

 | Memory | 3.857 MB | `free -m` |
 | Disk | 61.9 GB | `parted -l` |

+## TODO

+ 1. Battery indicator is discharging when power cable is connected.

 ## Installation

 These are my installation steps.